andrewibbetson/HH_allocation_microsimulation/README.md

 ii.
 Filling the generated households with individuals from census population data at the LSOA level.
 Initially, the generated households
     do not match census population data.
-To solve this we can write a mixed integer problem and, using the optimisation software Gurobi, we can solve this problem in an optimal fashion so that the generated households match the census population totals.
+To solve this we can write a mixed integer problem and, using the optimisation software Gurobi, we can solve this problem in an optimal fashion, so that the generated households match the census population totals.